 Click on this link to find that parking spot and surrounding area on Google Maps.

 Once you’ve parked your car, walk under the bridge and follow the track on the eastern side of Bargo River.
 There is a sign at the bridge that indicates the start of the track.

 Starting from the bridge, there are two options.
 You can just do the short hike to Mermaid Pools, hang out there, and return to your car.
 Or you can extend your walk by including a loop trail around Tahmoor Gorge.

 The first option takes around two hours return and is a relatively easy walk.
-The second option can take up to six hours and is actually pretty hard.
+The second option can take up to six hours and is hard.
+It’s for experienced bushwalkers only.

 The map at the bottom of the page gives you a good idea of the walking track to Mermaid Pools and Tahmoor Gorge.

 Signage Along the Way